giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

       storage: 5Gi
 ```

-Note that the Access Mode while being fixed with EBS still needs to be defined as `ReadWriteOnce` in the manifest.
+Note that the access mode, while being fixed with EBS, still needs to be defined as `ReadWriteOnce` in the manifest (see the `accessModes` property).

 Further, we need to define the Storage Class `ebs-csi` because it is not the default storage class (default `gp2`).